 People do this every day with cars and other physical assets, so it doesn’t sound dangerous.
 But even a car purchase can leave you in financial trouble.

 Let’s say you put $2,000 down on your new car and drive it off the lot.
 Three days later, you total it in an at-fault accident.
 The insurance company pays the car’s market value, which has already depreciated below what you paid for it.
-In other words, you have to keep paying off your car note even though you don’t have a car.
+You’re stuck paying off the car even though you don’t have it.

-That’s sort of what often goes wrong with leverage trading.
+That’s kinda what often goes wrong with leverage stock trading.

-Leverage trading works by allowing you to borrow shares in a stock from your broker.
+Stock leverage trading works by allowing you to borrow shares of a stock from your broker.

 Say you have $1,000 to invest.
-This amount could be invested in 10 shares of Microsoft stock, but to increase leverage, you could invest the $1,000 in five options contracts.
-You would then control 500 shares instead of just 10.
+You could invest in 10 shares of Company X stock that trades for $100 per share.
+But to increase leverage, you could invest the $1,000 in five options contracts.
+You’d then control 500 shares instead of just 10.

 When you exit your position, you have to settle up with your broker.
 You’re responsible for paying back the broker for the shares you borrowed.
-Whatever you have left is your profit, minus your own initial investment in the shares.
+Whatever’s left is your profit, minus your initial investment.

-As mentioned above, leverage is expressed as a ratio.
-2:1 leverage means you can borrow twice the amount of your investment from your broker.
+If you have 2:1 leverage, that means you can borrow twice the amount of your investment from your broker.

 It doesn’t come free, though.
 You have to make an initial deposit or down payment to your broker for the privilege of buying on margin.
-It’s sort of like the car buying example above.
-That’s how the broker makes money from extending margin.
+It’s sort of like the example of buying a car from earlier.
+That’s how brokers make money from extending margin.

 But what happens to your investment?